-The 2019 CSO Annual Results were validated, completed and submitted on February 14, 2019.
+The 2020 CSO Annual Results were validated, completed and submitted to both the Province and the Federal on February 11 and February 12, respectively.

-In addition to the Federal and Provincial CSO annual Results submission, additional annual submissions include the NPRI CSO Annual Report and the 2019 CSO Annual Report, which are due on or before March 31 and June 1 of the preceding year.
+In addition to the Federal and Provincial CSO annual results submission, additional annual submissions include the CSO Annual Report and the NPRI CSO Annual Report, which are due on or before March 31 and June 1 of the preceding year.